 Usually, cats like this will carry their kittens around a lot, accidentally sit or sleep on them, kick them multiple times while playing, and not give the kittens the attention they need.

-Related: How can I help a kitten that is trying to nurse on a spayed cat?
+Related: How can I help a kitten who is trying to nurse on a spayed cat?

 Cats Get Jealous Too!